KiplangatJaphet/Streaming-open-weather-kafka/README.md

 🌤️ Streaming Open Weather Kafka
-A production-grade, end-to-end real-time data streaming pipeline that fetches live weather data from 13 cities across Kenya, East Africa, and the world.
-The pipeline streams data through Apache Kafka on Confluent Cloud, stores it in PostgreSQL, visualizes it in Grafana, orchestrates it with Apache Airflow, and is fully containerized with Docker.
+**A production-grade, end-to-end real-time data streaming pipeline that fetches live weather data from 13 cities across Kenya, East Africa, and the world.
+The pipeline streams data through Apache Kafka on Confluent Cloud, stores it in PostgreSQL, visualizes it in Grafana, orchestrates it with Apache Airflow, and is fully containerized with Docker.**
 ---
-📌 Table of Contents
-Project Overview
-Architecture
-Technologies Used
-Project Structure
-Prerequisites
-Installation & Setup
-Running the Pipeline
-Kafka Streaming
-Grafana Dashboard
-Apache Airflow
-Docker Deployment
-Cities Tracked
-Database Schema
-Author
----

 📖 Project Overview
-This project builds a real-time weather data streaming pipeline using modern data engineering tools.
+**This project builds a real-time weather data streaming pipeline using modern data engineering tools.
 Weather data is fetched from the OpenWeatherMap API every 10 seconds and streamed through Confluent Cloud (managed Apache Kafka).
 A consumer reads the messages and stores them in a PostgreSQL database.
-The data is visualized in real-time using Grafana dashboards, orchestrated by Apache Airflow, and the entire pipeline is containerized using Docker.
+The data is visualized in real-time using Grafana dashboards, orchestrated by Apache Airflow, and the entire pipeline is containerized using Docker.**
 ---
 🏗️ Architecture
 ```